AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 Without that signal, publishers are licensing content into systems they cannot observe.

-Compliance tracking is not the same as contribution evidence
+Compliance tracking is not contribution evidence

 This distinction matters.

 A license can help an institution demonstrate that its AI use sits inside permitted terms.
-That is valuable.
-It supports governance, risk management, and compliance.

 But that record primarily serves the licensee.